 This is one of the Sonoma Valley wineries that also has the museum explaining the over 150-year-old history of the winery's pioneer, Agoston Haraszthy, and a collection of photographs from the influential artist Eadweard Muybridge.

-They have a limited collection of wines but produce a high quality selection.
-General tastings are open without appointments, but if you want tour, private tours or prepared lunches, you want to call ahead and make reservations.
+Reservations for tastings are recommended, but you can always call them for same day availability.
+If you want private tours or prepared lunches, you'll want to make reservations ahead.
 Please remember that there will be an extra charge as decided by the winery.

 And trust me, it is a beautiful and special place to taste and relax as you continue your wine tour around Sonoma.